CS171/Homework_instructions/week-04/lab/week-04_lab.md

 #### Activity III

-*Use your files from the previous activity.
-You don't have to create a new project.*

 1. **Navigate to 'activity_3' and create a new D3 project inside the folder.**

     *notice that there's already a folder called 'data' that contains your dataset for this exercies, i.e. `cities.csv`*